What Is Zen Cart?

-Zen Cart was started in 2003 as a fork from another established ecommerce tool, osCommerce.
+Zen Cart was started in 2003 as a fork from another established e-commerce tool, osCommerce.
 The fork resulted in a templated layout system, something which osCommerce lacked.
-This was a forward-thinking move that would let users customise Zen Cart and blend it more easily with their websites.
+This was a forward-thinking move that would let users customize Zen Cart and blend it more easily with their websites.

 Zen Cart Features